sahelibasu23/demo-app-using-ghibli-api/notes/YTA.md

   card.appendChild(p)
 })
 ```
-I'll also replace the console'd error with an error on the front end, using the best HTML element, errormark!
+I'll also replace the console'd error with an error on the front end, using the best HTML element, `errormark`!

 ```
 const errorMessage = document.createElement('errormark')
 errorMessage.textContent = `Oops, it's not working!`
 app.appendChild(errorMessage)
 ```
 And we're done!
-Here is the final scripts.js code.
+Here is the final `scripts.js` code.

 ```
 const app = document.getElementById('root')